abduljaleel/workshop-appflow-athena-quicksight/README.md

 ## Query Data in S3

-*   In the Athena console, query new table created with below SQL
+*   In the Athena console, query the new table with below SQL to view the contents of the table

 ```sql
 SELECT * FROM SLACK_DATA;
 ```

+In the last stage of the workshop,  we will Athena console, query the new table with below SQL to view the contents of the table

 ## Cleanup